allenxuan/Bridge/README.md

 ```

 Clearly, module-login does not have gradle dependency
-on module-imageloader, but we can also access the implementation class of IImageLoader
+on module-imageloader, but we can still access the implementation of IImageLoader in module-login
 ```java
 public class LoginActivity extends AppCompatActivity {
     ...